Nurses spend more time with patients than most other types of providers and have unique insight into patient care and the the healthcare system.

 Audio interview with U.S Public Health Service CNO Susan Orsega.

 I did get a chance to speak with the keynote speaker, Rear Admiral (RADM) Susan Orsega, MSN, FNP-BC, FAANP, FAAN, chief nurse officer and assistant surgeon general of the U.S. Public Health Service.
 She focused on the critical role of NPs in addressing health inequities.
-She urged NPs to become active advocates to improve health, and, mindful of our Colorado setting, she charged them to “Go, move […]
+She urged NPs to become active advocates to improve health, and, mindful of our Colorado setting, she charged them to “Go, move mountains.”
+You […]

 Nursing Homes: A ‘Place No One Wants to Be’